Autoencoders: Applications of autoencoders

 While autoencoders are being trained in an unsupervised manner (i.e., in the absence of labels), they can be used also in the semi-supervised setting (where part of the data do have labels) for improving classification results.
 In this case, the encoder is used as a feature extractor and is "plugged" into a classification network.
 This is mainly done in the semi-supervised learning setup, where a large dataset is given for a supervised learning task, but only a small portion of it is labeled.

 The key assumption is that samples with the same label should correspond to some latent presentation, which can be approximated by the latent layer of autoencoders.
 First, the autoencoders are trained in an unsupervised way, as described in previous sections.
 Then (or in parallel), the decoder is put aside, and the encoder is used as the first part of a classification model.
 Its weights may be fine tuned \cite{Why_Does_Unsupervised} or stay fixed during training.
 A simpler strategy can be found in \cite{autoencoders_classification}, where a support vector machine (SVM) is trained on the output features of the encoder.
+In cases where the domain is high dimensional, and the layer-by-layer training is unfeasable, one solution is to train each layer as a linear layer before adding the non linearity.
+In this case, even with denoising the inputs, there exists a closed form solution for each layer, and no iterative process is needed \cite{Marginalized}.

 Another approach use autoencoders as a regularization technique for a classification network.
 For example, in \cite{supervised_autoencoders,Augmenting_Supervised_Neural_Networks}, two networks are connected to the encoder, a classification network (trained with the labelled data) and the decoder network (trained to reconstruct the data, whether labeled or unlabeled).
 Having the reconstruction head in addition to the classification head serves a regularizer for the latter.
 An illustration is given in figure \ref{fig:supervised_autoencoders}.